briansmith337/zulip/templates/zerver/help/deactivate-or-reactivate-a-user.md

 The user will be logged out immediately and not be able to log back in.
 The user's bots will also be deactivated.
-Lastly, the user will be unable to create a new Zulip account in your organization using their deactivated email address.
+Lastly, the user will be unable to create a new Axxess account in your organization using their deactivated email address.

 ## Reactivate a user